Modern Electronic Circuit Design

-Students become familiar with advanced methods for computer modeling of electronic circuits ( steady-state calculation, approximate symbolic analysis, system modeling with VHDL-AMS, transmission-line circuits, signal integrity analysis in discrete and integrated applications, simulation of switched circuits); analog integrated circuit design (basic elements of CMOS technology, design of basic cells, analysis of special problems - ESD protection, latch-up, EMC of integrated circuits); circuit optimization (formulation of objective function, local and global methods, multicriterial problems).
+Students become familiar with advanced methods for computer modeling of electronic circuits (steady-state calculation, approximate symbolic analysis, circuits with transmission-lines, signal integrity analysis in discrete and integrated applications, modeling of systems with fractional-order elements, methods of parameter variability analysis in electronic systems); analog integrated circuit design (basic elements of CMOS technology, design of basic cells, analysis of special problems - ESD protection, latch-up, EMC of integrated circuits); circuit optimization (formulation of objective function, local and global methods, multicriterial problems).

 Learning outcomes of the course unit

-The graduate is able to (1) design basic blocks of integrated circuits; (2) use advanced methods for simulation of continuous- and discrete-time systems; (3) utilize conventional and non-conventional optimization methods for systems of general nature.
+The graduate is able to (1) design basic blocks of electronic circuits; (2) formulate models and use advanced methods for simulation; (3) utilize conventional and non-conventional optimization methods for systems of general nature.